Government has moral responsibility to tackle boat crossings – Cooper

 “When you see these flimsy boats, the way that it’s women and kids who get put in the middle of the boats, so when the boat folds, they are the people who get crushed, who end up drowning.”

-This week saw the busiest December day ever for small boat crossings.
-Home Office data shows 609 people arrived on Thursday.
+Thursday was the busiest December day ever for small boat crossings, with Home Office data showing 609 people arriving.

 Some 34,880 people have arrived in the crafts over the English Channel this year.